Getting the Right Amplifier Matters.

 Impedance matters.
 If you are joining speakers together of differing values and not sure what the final value will be please call us.

 For example, suppose a loudspeaker has 200 watts RMS handling amplifier’s continuous average power should be 400 watts (within 80% to 125%, or 320 watts to 500 watts).

 Remember some speaker companies quote the program power which is twice the RMS. in this case ideally, the power amplifier’s peak power should not exceed the loudspeaker’s peak power rating.

 If you’re mainly doing light dance music or voice, I recommend that the amplifier power be 1.6 times the RMS rating per channel.

-Under powering a speaker driver can do as much damage at overpowering a speaker so always double check and contact BishopSound if your are in any doubt.
+Under powering a speaker driver can do as much damage at overpowering a speaker so always double-check and contact BishopSound if you are in any doubt.

 If you can prevent the power amp from clipping (by using a limiter), use a power amp that supplies two to four times the loudspeaker’s RMS rating per channel.
 This will allow 3 to 6 dB of headroom for peaks in the audio signal.
 BishopSound loudspeakers are built to handle those short-term peaks.